 Doctors recommend that people with a family history of advanced polyps, called adenomas, or colorectal cancer get initial colonoscopy screening 10 years before the age that the youngest affected relative was diagnosed, or age 40, whichever is earlier.

 A colonoscopy is the most comprehensive screening test for colon cancer.
-For men and women at average risk, it is recommended every 10 years, starting at age 50.
-It is recommended that African Americans start screening earlier, at age 45.
+For men and women at average risk, it is recommended every 10 years, starting at age 45.